SergioRubio01/auditai/README.md

-# ICEX Document Processing System
+# Auditing Document Processing System

 A scalable document processing system for financial documents using FastAPI, PostgreSQL, and AI-powered analysis.